Typical Daily Schedule

 The midday meal menus include: chicken cordon-bleu, vegetarian lasagna, grilled haddock, tomato soup and grilled cheese, tacos, and sandwiches.
 The full salad bar is always available.
 After lunch, campers may elect to relax in their bunks, reading or practicing lines and choreography.
 Other campers play basketball, soccer, Frisbee, capture the flag and some unique to camp games brought by our creative counselors.
 Teaching artists offer comedy improvisation exercises during downtime for campers who can’t get enough improv.

 We believe hard work and passion for your craft creates great performances and our audiences agree!
 When choosing our show season, we balance contemporary dramas, with classic comedies and showstopping musicals.
 Every camper is cast in one show per session, after a day of auditions.
 There are no “chorus only” roles in our shows.
 At the end of the session, campers perform for each other on dress rehearsal day and then for families, friends and local guests on festival day.

 POOL TIME AND DOWNTIME 4:30PM

 The entire camp community heads to the pool for bonding and swimming.
 Not every camper chooses to swim, some prefer to lie out in the sun, read and talk to friends.

-The evening meal, which many Mainers call “supper”, is always delicious and once a session we have a lobster bake!
+The evening meal, which many Mainers call “supper”, is always delicious and is never complete without dessert!

 EVENING ACTIVITIES 7:30PM